Talha-Tahir2001/citation-gym/README.md

 - AI/ML API coaching constrained to the assigned source set.
 - Teacher review workflow: mark reviewed or return for revision with a required note.
 - Prisma + Neon PostgreSQL persistence, audit events, and Vercel-ready client generation.

+### What makes the AI different

+The coach is intentionally constrained.
+It receives the assignment’s passages, the student’s claim, and their chosen evidence explanations—not open-web context or another student’s work.
+The response is normalized into structured feedback, a specific next action, and (when applicable) a reusable reasoning signature for teacher insight.

 ## Product flow